 - Conversion features that may be encoded in preferred stockholders are typically activated whenever a management change is approaching, turning them into poison pills.

-The law defines the shareholder only after their name or the entity’s name (in case of institution) is mentioned in the company’s register.
-Shareholders of a company or the corporation are legally separate from the corporation itself and thus are not liable for the corporation’s liability.
-Until and unless they’ve offered a guarantee, they have limited liability to the unpaid share price underlying.
+The law defines the shareholder only after their name.
+Or the entity’s name (in the case of the institution) mentioned in the company’s register.
+Company shareholders or of the corporation are legally separate from the corporation itself and thus are not liable for its liability.
+Until and unless they’ve offered a guarantee, they have limited liabilityLimited LiabilityLimited liability refers to that legal structure where the owners' or investors' personal assets are not at stake.
+Their accountability for business loss or debt doesn't exceed their capital investment in the company.
+It is applicable in partnership firms and limited liability companies. to the unpaid share price underlying.

-- Discuss, decide and vote for the directors of the company.
+- Discuss, decide, and vote for the directors of the company.

 - Decide on the directors’ salary.
-This has to be appropriate in order to compensate for the expenses and cost of living in the city where the director lives without being able to compensate for the company’s offers.
+This has to be appropriate to compensate for the expenses and cost of living in the city where the director lives without being able to compensate for the company’s offers.

-- Taking decisions in areas where directors have no power including making changes at the company constitution level.
+- Taking decisions in areas where directors have no power, including making changes at the company constitution level;

-There are two types of shareholder.
+There are two types of shareholders.

 #1 – Common